On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study

 Many existing works utilize tree and graph-based representations such as \textit{Abstract Syntax Tree} (AST) \cite{white2016deep, jiang2007deckard, zhang2019novel, wang2020learning, wang2020modular, bui2021infercode, li2021fault, kim2021code}, \textit{Control Flow Graph} (CFG) \cite{sun2014detecting, phan2017convolutional}, or \textit{Program Dependency Graph} (PDG) \cite{li2019improving} to represent source code for various tasks.
 Since programming languages have strict and well-defined grammar, researchers have traditionally used formal methods to process and reason about source code.
 These formal approaches involve using algorithmic or mathematical techniques over the AST, CFG, or PDG \cite{baxter1998clone, jiang2007deckard, yamaguchi2014modeling}.
 Due to advancements in deep learning, researchers have started focusing on automatically learning program properties to make software more understandable and maintainable \cite{allamanis2018survey}.
 These learning-based techniques improved performance over traditional methods \cite{allamanis2018survey}.

 Though the learning-based techniques provide superior performance to traditional methods, most of these works are limited to specific aspects of source code.
 For example, as Table \ref{table:relwork} highlights, AST dominates most of the research, and only a few works use representations such as CFG or PDG.
-Two critical factors for a learning-based technique are the learning model (process) and the code representations used to train it (data).
-It is essential to experiment with both these factors to arrive at an optimal model and rich input data to maximize performance.
+Two critical factors for a learning-based technique are the learning model and the data used to train the model.
+Data in the current context refers to the code representations used to train the model.
+We experimented with both these factors to arrive at an optimal model and input data to maximize performance.
 However, software engineering literature traditionally focused on optimizing the model rather than enhancing the input data to the model.
 One way to enhance the input data is by using a combination of representations, including various syntactic and semantic code representations.
 We can include multiple representations in the dataset because, unlike traditional methods, learning-based methods can selectively give importance to those program features that improve the model's performance and neglect the ones that do not.
 With learning-based approaches, we can offload the responsibility of choosing a suitable representation for a task to the model.